Discover more at Lacock Abbey and the Fox Talbot Museum

 Three prized items in the collection at Lacock have been included in a special National Trust publication.
 Discover why they are so unique and where you can find them.

-Spring blooms, activity trails, medieval architecture and photographic discovery: have a fun-filled adventure at Lacock Abbey.
-Watch the gardens come to life, explore the nature and wildlife of the season and share the joy of blossom.
+Seasonal blooms, activity trails, medieval architecture and photographic discovery: have a fun-filled adventure at Lacock Abbey.
+Watch the gardens change with the seasons and autumn colour come to life in the Woodland, and discover the nature and enjoy crafts and trail activities in October half term.
 Explore the abbey rooms and discover the window with a unique link to the invention of photography, find out more in the Fox Talbot Museum and feel inspired by the latest exhibition.